jwkvam/bowtie/doc/quickstart.rst

 Quick Start
 ===========

-This quick start will show how to do the following.
+This quick start will show how to do the following:

 * Install everything needed to use Bowtie.
 * Write an app connecting a slider to a plot.